epifanio/adc-pycsw/README.md

 # adc-pycsw
-Setup and deployment of PyCSW for the Arctic Data Centre (ADC) project
+Setup and deployment of pycsw for the Arctic Data Centre (ADC) project